Costa Rica Beachfront property restrictions

 Exceptions for Beach Front Property

 The Maritime Zoning Law was not applied retroactively.
-Any beachfront home, ocean front property or beachfront lot previously titled can be freely transferred.
+Any beachfront home, oceanfront property, or beachfront lot previously titled can be freely transferred.
 Of course, this titled property is very rare.
 These cases are those involving rights registered in colonial times, and certain urban property on the beach.

 Where the 150 meters restricted zone does not have an approved zoning plan or “plan regulador“, you may find an “arriendo” – lease agreement.

 You may occupy and develop the zone after you purchase the rights from the legal occupant.
 These rights are registered with the corresponding local government or municipality.
 There is no time limit for “arriendos”.
-Not until the land is property zoned (which may never happen!).
+Not until the land is properly zoned (which may never happen!).

 Before you purchase any Costa Rica beachfront property or beach condo make sure to do your due diligence on the legality of the real estate transaction.
 Then also check on the beachfront property restrictions.
 Make an option to purchase – sale agreement subject to being able to close on the property.